Current and Upcoming Fellows and Visiting Scholars

 Suman Ambwani, PhD

-Dr. Suman Ambwani is an Associate Professor of Psychology at Dickinson College in Pennsylvania.
+Dr. Suman Ambwani is Program Director for Psychology, Cognitive Neuroscience, Child Development & Diversity at DIS Study Abroad in Scandinavia and an Associate Professor of Psychology at Dickinson College in Pennsylvania.
 Suman conducts research that informs policies with regards to dieting, thin-promoting, and fat-shaming sociocultural environments.
 She also investigates public attitudes, barriers, and opportunities to enact anti-weight-discrimination legislation.
 Suman is interested in researching pseudo-scientific behaviors such as “clean-eating” and “cleanses” to hopefully inform legislative efforts to regulate the sale and marketing of these products and dietary plans.
 Suman is collaborating with STRIPED on various ongoing projects.

 Sarith Felber, LL.B, LL.M